 The ICS has adopted a "do no harm" approach to its activities throughout the pandemic to avoid placing any burden on relevant authorities and staff that reduces their capacity to respond to COVID-19.
-As a consequence, a number of inspections scheduled in 2021 have been postponed and will be rescheduled.
+At times this has involved postponing inspections or using technology to complement on-site inspection activities.